Banff Travel Tips: 30+ Things to Know Before You Go

 When do the ski resorts open?

-The opening day for the ski resorts in Banff is weather and snow dependent and varies from year-to-year.
+Opening dates for Banff’s ski resorts depend on weather and snow conditions, so they vary from year to year.
 We’ve seen them open as early as late October.
 Around mid-November is pretty typical.
 Just keep in mind that often when they open really early, they only have a few runs open.

 Can I hike in Banff in the winter?